Censlab/USB-keyboard-to-OMEGA-converter/README.md

 ## IMPORTANT UPDATE 2023-03-31.

-- fixed a potential metastability issue on column outputs to the MSX machine.
+- Fixed a potential metastability issue on column outputs to the MSX machine.
 (Thanks to Konrad)

+## UPDATE 2024-01-03.

+- Place a 10K resistor in R4 in place of a 100K resistor.
+The component nomenclature has been updated accordingly.

 ## Another 'example' of making this USB converter 2023-11-28.